compbiozurich/UZH-BIO392/course-results/BaBurri/Assignment_File-Formats_BaBurri.md

 -	Suitability evaluation of four different genomic file formats for storing called variants, archiving genomic data, and visualizing results in genome browsers.
 - One page size estimates for four different genomic file formats.
-- Cost estimates for storing common sizes of different genomic file formats.
+- Cost estimates for storing common sizes of four different genomic file formats.

 ### Assumption for size estimates
 - One A4 Word page can hold 3'000 bytes plain text.